 I quickly learned that the family includes the dozen or so dairy cows who are responsible for the milk that becomes the cheeses.
-Their philosophy is that cows that are treated well and happy make a higher quality milk, which makes a higher quality cheese.
+Their philosophy is that cows that are treated well and are happy make a higher quality milk, which makes a higher quality cheese.
 The cows were definitely happy, even the one I was tasked with milking.
 I've never milked a cow before.
 I could count on one hand the number of times I've been close enough to a cow that I could have milked it.
 Nevertheless they entrusted me with the task of getting milk from this very large animal.
 She was actually quite smart too.
-There's a rope you pull to give the cow more grain while it's at the milking station.
-This cow pulled that chain by herself.
-I'm thinking of getting something similar installed at my cubicle at work.
+There's a rope you pull to give the cow more grain while it's at the milking station and this cow pulled that chain by herself.
+I'm thinking of getting something similar installed for my cubicle at work.

 Once the cows are milked, that milk goes into the creamery where it's pasteurized and transformed into magical cheese.
 It's fascinating to see the process, and you can at their on-site store and tasting room.
 While there, you can even take a tour.
 The family is very keen on transparency and letting people know exactly what is in the food they eat.
 What better way to do that than watch it being made from start to finish?

 They also have a special Miss TMK's Single Cow Cheese that they tout as the world's only "single cow cheese."
 All the milk from their prized cow, Miss TMK, is kept separate.
 This milks is then used in the special aged cheddar that is only available there at the farm.
 Transparency is one thing, but knowing exactly what cow all the milk that made your cheese came from, that's unique.
 And delicious, don't forget delicious.